bracesoftware/PawnScript/doc/inline.md

-# Inline forms
+# Inline functions

-- Inline forms are forms that can be declared inside a local or external form and is erased from the stack after the form call.
+- Inline functions are functions that can be declared inside a local or external function and is erased from the stack after the function call.

 ## Example